inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/audit-logs.md

 ### Permissions

 Access to audit logs is controlled via the Invenio permissions system.
-Currently only the System User can create the audit log and administrators can read.
-The permissions can be updated in the permission policy class to extended, for example, providing read access to the logs to other user roles.
+Currently only the System User can create audit logs and administrators can read them.
+The permissions can be updated in the permission policy class to, for example, provide read access to other user roles.

 ### Resource layer